rmsk2/soundy/README.md

 of using a piece of software via a mouse or touch controlled GUI into a series of simple manual interactions which require the user to place easy to handle physical objects (smartcards) on a certain location (the reader).

-# Supported cards and readers

 This software is written in Python and depends on [`pygame`](https://www.pygame.org/docs/) for implemeting the UI and `pyscard` for handling card access. [`pyscard`](https://github.com/LudovicRousseau/pyscard) in turn relies on the `pcscd` daemon which abstracts away access to smartcard readers on Linux and macOS.
 On Windows `PCSC` is part of the operating system.
 This software can use any card and reader combination which is supported by `pyscard`.
+I developed this software under Linux and I have successfully installed it on an older MacBook.
+I see no reason why it should not work under Windows but I have not tested this, yet.

+# Supported cards and readers

 Cards are identified by this software primarily by their Answer To Reset or ATR, which is a sequence of bytes that is automatically sent by a smartcard as soon as it is powered on.
 Different types of cards have different ATRs but two cards